 Product Changes: Enzymes

 Applying HPP means that the foods are treated without heat processing and so minimally affecting the taste, appearance, texture and nutritional value of the product.
 The implication is that the small molecular weight compounds like vitamins, heat labile or unstable nutrients, pigments and colours, antioxidants, flavours and a host of other compounds all remain unchanged during and immediately after the process.
 It seems at least the changes are negligible enough not to affect the quality of the product.
 In the longer term there are changes that occur to all those quality attributes because residual enzymes remain active.
-Indeed some are activated!
+Indeed some are activated such as polyphenol oxidase (PPO)!

 - altering the pH usually by acidification